swiftwave-org/swiftwave.org/versioned_docs/version-2.1.x/dashboard/ingress-rules.md

    ![Setup Authentication](/assets/2.1.x/application-details-ingress-rule-protection.png)

 4. Choose **Basic Authentication** as the authentication type.
 5. Choose the userlist or ACL that you want to use for authentication.
+Check [**the docs**](./protect-application) to learn more about userlist and ACLs.
 6. Click on **Confirm & Protect** button.